mitre/fieldmanual/sphinx-docs/Plugin-library.md

 ### Options

-When deploying a 54ndc47 agent, there are optional parameters you can use when you start the executable:
+When deploying a Sandcat agent, there are optional parameters you can use when you start the executable:

 * **Server**: This is the location of CALDERA.
 The agent must have connectivity to this host/port.
 * **Group**: This is the group name that you would like the agent to join when it starts.
 The group does not have to exist.
 A default group of my_group will be used if none is passed in.
 * **v**: Use `-v` to see verbose output from sandcat.
 Otherwise, sandcat will run silently.

 ### Extensions
-In order to keep the agent code lightweight, the default 54ndc47 agent binary ships with limited basic functionality.
+In order to keep the agent code lightweight, the default Sandcat agent binary ships with limited basic functionality.
 Users can dynamically compile additional features, referred to as "gocat extensions".
 Each extension adds to the existing `gocat` module code to provide functionality such as peer-to-peer proxy implementations, additional executors, and additional C2 contact protocols.